Plastic – what's the problem?

 In the past 100 years humans have produced a lot of plastic.
 The benefits of plastic are that it's cheap and strong, light and extraordinarily versatile.
 So it's not surprising we're using mountains of the stuff.
-But the waste is going to stick around for ages – with horrible effects on wildlife and the environment.
+But the production of plastic contributes to climate change, and the waste harms the environment, polluting our waterways and threatening our wildlife.

 Here's where you can find the essential facts about plastic and the environment – and discover what you can do to help.

-Sir David Attenborough's Blue Planet II hammered home the tragedy of plastic pollution in our oceans.
-Up to 12m tonnes of plastic ends up in the sea each year, weighing the same as about 60,000 fully-grown blue whales.
-This includes tiny bits of plastic from cosmetics, bathroom products and tyres.
+Blue Planet II highlighted the tragedy of plastic pollution in our oceans.
+Up to 12m tonnes of plastic ends up in the sea each year, including microplastics from cosmetics, bathroom products and tyres.

-Sea creatures can get tangled up in plastic – or mistake it for food.
+Sea creatures can get tangled in plastic or mistake it for food.
 The effects can be fatal.
 Harmful chemicals linked to plastic have been found in species from plankton to dolphins.

 How to avoid plastic